Chatanga/Girinoscope/doc/snap_workaround.md

-This Snap version of Girinoscope requires explicit permissions to access the serial ports.
+This Snap version of Girinoscope requires explicit permissions to access serial ports.
 To do so, open the Girinoscope page in the Snap Store software, click the permission button and give serial port access to the installed application.
 If it is a simple checkbox (displayed as a slide to unlock button), it should be ok.